Documentation

 Viewing the Code-Frame

-Select the “Code-Frame” tab to view the questions with code frames.
+• Select the open end coding tab to view the questions with code frames.
+Each question's code frame appears as a Coding Dictionary card.

 Editing the Code-Frame

-Click the Edit button in the Code-Frame section.
+1. Click the Edit coding dictionary button on the question's card.

 Re-Coding Responses

-- When you edit the code frame, the system automatically re-codes all responses for that question.
+• When you edit the code frame, the system re-codes the responses for that question — you don't need to re-upload data.

 FAQs